immersive-web/proposals/README.md

 ## What is this repo for?
 This repo serves as a discussion board for early proposals for additions and improvements to Immersive Web functionality.

-## I have an proposal!
+## I have a proposal!
 How do I get started?
 To get the ball rolling with a proposal, file an issue on this repo.
 That issue will host discussion for the proposal until such time that it's either given its own repo or closed as will not implement.
 Note that the issue does not have to have sustained discussion to remain open: It may take a while for some proposals to attract the attention necessary to move forward, and that's OK!

 ## Do I have to have a spec/explainer/proof of concept before posting an proposal?